Joghur/IQ96/README.md

 ### Versioning

-To change these App bundle values, you need to edit
+To change App bundle and versionnumber values, you need to edit

-    android/app/build.gradle
+    ./android/app/build.gradle
+    ./package.json